cauefcr/hierarchy/README.md

 ## to-do
  - Refactor so it's easy to read and change
- - Make it pretty it use
+ - Make it pretty to use
  - Add more functionalities:
    - incorporate gscript as dropper
    - incorporate shellcode running module